bcoltman/SYNONIM/README.md

 **SYNONIM**
 *SYNthetic cOmmunity desigN via approxIMation*

-SYNONIM is a modular, object-oriented Python framework for designing synthetic microbial communities (SynComs).
-It enables researchers to translate high-dimensional genomic or functional data into optimized community designs, using both exact and heuristic optimization methods — all within a unified data and result representation system.
+SYNONIM is a modular framework for designing synthetic microbial communities (SynComs).
+It enables researchers to translate high-dimensional genomic or functional data into optimized community design.

+SYNONIM is currently in active development.
+Updates, detailed usage instructions and test cases will be released in due course.

 ---

-## 🚀 Key Features
+## Key Features

 - Select optimal combinations of isolates based on functional profiles
 - Incorporate metadata (e.g. taxonomy) as constraints during optimization